darkroastcreative/Intent-Engine/README.md

 ```

 ## Functions
+### setIntent(intent)
+`setIntent()` allows the user's intent to be set directly within Intent Engine by passing in a String as the `intent` parameter.
+The engine's internal `intent` variable will be set to this parameter, though Intent Engine will not act on this new intent.

 ### getIntent()
 `getIntent()` attempts to retrieve the intent of a user by checking for the `intent` query component in a URI, and if there is a value set for this component.
 The engine's internal `intent` variable will be set to the value (which may be null), and the internal `nullIntent` variable will be set to reflect whether or not the intent is null.
 In addition, the function will return the detected intent.